-- The site Authorizing Official (AO) has approved full access to the Google Play app store for the personal space, including downloading and installing Google Play apps into the personal space and syncing personal data on the device with personal cloud data storage accounts; written approval must be available for any system compliance review. - The site AO has provided guidance on acceptable use and restrictions, if any, on downloading and installing personal apps and data (music, photos, etc.) in the Google Android device personal space (guidance can be added to user training or the User Agreement). - Site mobile devices are configured with a technology used for data separation between work apps and data and personal apps and data that is NIAP certified. - Currently Android for Enterprise (AE) is the only NIAP-certified technology or application for Google Android mobile devices. - The site MDM is configured to restrict the download of apps from all third-party app stores. - The MDM or user restricts the use of DoD VPN profiles within the personal space. - Site mobile device users receive training on known Google Play application risks and required STIG controls that must be enabled by the user (User-Based Enforcement). - See STIG requirement GOOG-10-008700 for more information.
+- The site AO has approved full access to the Google Play app store for the personal space, including downloading and installing Google Play apps into the personal space and syncing personal data on the device with personal cloud data storage accounts; written approval must be available for any system compliance review. - The site AO has provided guidance on acceptable use and restrictions, if any, on downloading and installing personal apps and data (music, photos, etc.) on the Google Android device personal space (guidance can be added to user training or the User Agreement). - Site mobile devices are configured with a technology used for data separation between work apps and data and personal apps and data that is NIAP certified. - Currently, Android Enterprise (AE) is the only NIAP-certified technology for application separation for Google Android mobile devices. - The site EMM is configured to restrict the download of apps from all third-party app stores. - The EMM or user restricts the use of DoD VPN profiles within the personal space. - Site mobile device users receive training on known Google Play application risks and required STIG controls that must be enabled by the user (User-Based Enforcement). - \circ See STIG requirement GOOG-12-009800 for more information.